Gig Worker vs Independent Contractor: Guide 2025

 • Who’s in Charge?

-Independent contractors are their bosses, completely controlling their work, schedule, and methods.
+Independent contractors are their own bosses, completely controlling their work, schedule, and methods.
 Employees, on the other hand, take direction from their employer.

 • Gig Economy Tax Implications: Who Pays?